apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the persistent volumes needed by the component.
+<p>Volumes defines the persistent volumes needed by the component.
-Users are responsible for providing these volumes when creating a component instance.
+The users are responsible for providing these volumes when creating a component instance.
-This field is immutable.</p>
+Cannot be updated.</p>
 </td>
 </tr>
 <tr>